- About us

-Modern slavery is an international crime, affecting an estimated 29.8 million slaves around the world.
-It is a growing global issue that transcends age, gender and ethnicities.
-It includes victims who have been brought from overseas and vulnerable people in the UK, who are forced to illegally work against their will across many different sectors such as agriculture, hospitality, construction, retail and manufacturing.
+Modern slavery is an international crime affecting an estimated 40.3 million slaves around the world.
+This growing global issue transcends age, gender and ethnicities.
+It includes victims trafficked from overseas and vulnerable people in the UK who are forced illegally to work against their will across many different sectors such as agriculture, hospitality, construction, retail and manufacturing.
 The Modern Slavery Act 2015 requires commercial organisations supplying goods or services with a turnover of above £36 million to prepare and publish an annual ‘Slavery and Human Trafficking Statement’.
 The Statement must set out the steps an organisation has taken, if any, during its financial year to ensure that slavery or human trafficking is not taking place in its supply chain.

 Our structure and supply chains

-Grant Thornton has over 10,000 suppliers across a wide range of sectors, including information technology, marketing, insurance, and facilities management.
+Grant Thornton has over 970 suppliers across a wide range of sectors, including information technology, marketing, insurance, and facilities management.
 In addition, the firm works with a number of professionals, consultants, and contractors.
-Suppliers paid over £100,000 per year make up 72% of our supplier spend and suppliers paid over £1m per year make up 56% of our supplier spend.
+Suppliers paid over £100,000 per year make up 89% of our supplier spend and suppliers paid over £1 million per year make up 58% of our supplier spend.

-Grant Thornton UK LLP is a member firm of Grant Thornton International Ltd (GTIL), an international network of member firms, across 130 countries.
-Each of the member firms operates as a separate legal entity; they are not a worldwide partnership.
+Grant Thornton UK LLP is a member firm of Grant Thornton International Ltd (GTIL), an international network of member firms across 147 countries.
+Each of the member firms operates as a separate legal entity; and is not a worldwide partnership.
 This statement relates to the UK entity, Grant Thornton UK LLP, its structure and supply chain.
 GTIL has raised awareness of modern slavery through a Legal Alert to all CEOs across its network of member firms.
 It will continue to do so on any related areas through periodic global updates.

 We have a number of procedures in place that contribute to ensuring modern slavery does not occur in our business or supply chains.